razazaheer12/Password-generator-497/README.md

 - Descriptive alt text for images and clean metadata

 ## Deploy
-- You can publish directly (Share → Publish)
+- You can publish directly from lovable (Share → Publish)
 - Or deploy the built files (dist) to your preferred hosting provider (e.g., Netlify, Vercel)

 ## GitHub: How to upload this project